dgeb/json-api/format/index.md

 }
 ```

-Variable type resources **MAY** be represented as string values that include both the type and id in the format `"type:id"`:
+Variable type resources **MAY** be represented as string values that include both the type and ID in the format `"type:id"`:

 ```javascript
 {